CORRELATIONS

 36. Becoming more involved with school activities increases students' self-esteem.

-37. When enrolment at college decreases, the number of teachers decreases.
+37. When college enrolment decreases, the number of teachers decreases.

-38. Hiring more salespeople will result in the company making more sales.
+38. Hiring more salespeople will increase the company's sales.

 39. If a car decreases speed, travel time to a destination increases.